Who is the LearnCube Virtual Classroom API designed for?

-Option 1 - Charge by the number of individual teacher accounts
+Option 1 - pricing for a number of individual teacher accounts

-Option 2 - Charge by the number of teaching minutes (private or small group)
+Option 2 - pricing for a number of teaching minutes (private or small group)

-This is a better fit if you have a lot of tutors, but each tutor is doing relatively few hours per month, because then you can spread your minutes across all your active teachers.
+This is a better fit if you have a lot of tutors, but each tutor is doing relatively few hours per month as you can spread your minutes across all your active teachers.
 For example, 18,000 minutes (300 hours) per month for 1:1 classes is $126 per month.

 How do you calculate the minutes?

-We start the clock when there is more than 1 participant in the class so you're not charged for teacher prep time before the class when it's just the teacher in the class.
+We start the clock when there is more than 1 participant in the class.
+That way, you're not charged for teacher prep time before the class when just the teacher is in the class.

 Why is there a price difference between private and group classes?

-To ensure the most reliable classroom possible, we employ third parties that specialise in the delivery of live video and audio.
-They charge us based on the number of minutes of live video we deliver on our customers behalf.
+To ensure the most reliable classroom possible, we employ third-party services that specialise in the delivery of live video and audio.
+They charge us based on the number of minutes of live video we deliver on our customer's behalf.